MikeAvgeros/bay-leaf-jobs/README.md

     - Users (Recruiter) can view everyone who applied to their job posts and find the most suitable candidate.

-    - Users (Recruiter) get emails once a developer has applied to their job posts.
+    - Users (Recruiter) get notification emails once a developer has applied to their job posts.
+They can view all applicants on their profile.

 - ### Future Features

     - I would like to allow users to update their password in case they forget it.

-    - I would like to offer the option to 'Remember Password' so that Users don't have to type their password every time they log in.
+    - I would like to offer the functionality to 'Remember Password' so that Users don't have to type their password every time they sign in.

-    - I would like to add a recaptcha when registering, contacting website owner and applying to jobs to avoid bots and spam.
+    - I would like to add a reCaptcha when registering, contacting website owner and applying to jobs to avoid bots and spam.

 ## Structure & Skeleton